NFTY: History

 Rabbi Sam Cook organized one of the first regional Labor Day Conclaves of the Union of American Hebrew Congregations (UAHC) Pennsylvania State Federation, held at Pinemere Camp in 1939.
-The next convention was February 1940 in Chicago with former President Hoover as a Speaker.
+The February 1940 convention in Chicago featured former President Herbert Hoover as keynote speaker.
 National conventions continued every two years until 1948 and the organization began to focus on High School aged students.

-In the 1950s, NFTY began to focus on social action and mitzvah themes, capitalizing on the vision, ideals, and energy of teenagers to help transform the world.
-Local, regional, and national social action efforts were commonplace on issues from the releases of Russian Jews to the fight against poverty to hunger.
+In the 1950s, NFTY began to focus on social action and mitzvah themes.
+Local, regional, and national social action efforts were commonplace on issues ranging from the releases of Russian Jews to the fight against poverty to hunger.
 Mitzvah Corps groups were established in many regions.

 In 1952, NFTY began Jewish summer camping in the newly purchased facility in Oconomowoc, Wisconsin later called the Olin-Sang-Ruby Union Institute Camp (or OSRUI).
 In 1964, the Kutz Camp in Warwick, New York became NFTY's North American leadership camp and the site of North American board meetings.
 The successful Jewish camping movement expanded under the UAHC/URJ and NFTY to Jewish camps around the United States.

 In 1961, NFTY began Israel programming with the URJ Heller High School (formerly Eisendrath International Exchange) semester in Israel.
 NFTY summer trips to Israel, often attended between sophomore and junior years of high school have been attended by thousands of Reform Jewish teenagers.
 Trips to Europe, mitzvah trips to locations such as Puerto Rico and Mexico, and archaeological digs have also been sponsored by NFTY in recent decades.

 From 1962-1965, NFTY focused on innovation in international programming.
 The NFTY Summer Antiquities Tour brought NFTYites to see the sights and meet the Jewish youth of Europe and Israel.
 The NFTY Bible Institute provided a thorough touring experience in Israel.
 Mitzvah Corps programs sprung up in Puerto Rico, Israel, and Mexico, as well as in New York and Chicago.
 Today, almost every NFTY Region has a Mitzvah Corps Program.